biosails/pheniqs/docs/illumina_api_vignette.md

 >**H7LT2DSXX_l01_multiplex decoder** lists the possible barcode combinations and the library names associated with them in the [LB](glossary#lb_auxiliary_tag) tag extracted from [SampleSheet.csv]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/181014_A00534_0024_AH7LT2DSXX/SampleSheet.csv).
 {: .example}

-In the importing file, you can use the `base` property in a decoder to use those as a starting point in the `multiplex`, `cellular`, and `molecular`.
+In the importing file, you can use the `base` property in a decoder to use those as a starting point in the `sample`, `cellular`, and `molecular`.
 Any directive you specify in your instantiation will override values provided by the referenced base.
 You will see an example of how it is used in the next section.

 ## Sample barcode decoding

-The `multiplex` sub command will generate a basic sample demultiplexing configuration file for each lane.
+The `sample` sub command will generate a basic sample demultiplexing configuration file for each lane.

 >```shell
-pheniqs-illumina-api.py multiplex \
+pheniqs-illumina-api.py sample \
 --confidence 0.95 \
 --noise 0.05 \
 181014_A00534_0024_AH7LT2DSXX
 ```
->**pheniqs-illumina-api multiplex** will produce a basic sample demultiplexing configuration that we will adjust later with the prior estimates.
+>**pheniqs-illumina-api sample** will produce a basic sample demultiplexing configuration that we will adjust later with the prior estimates.
 Some pheniqs parameters can be forwarded like `--noise` and `--confidence` shown in this example.
 {: .example}

 [H7LT2DSXX_l01_sample.json]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/H7LT2DSXX_l01_sample.json)
 is a configuration for demuliplexing the first lane.
-It declares a `multiplex` directive that expands the `H7LT2DSXX_l01_multiplex` decoder we have seen defined in [H7LT2DSXX_core.json]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/H7LT2DSXX_core.json).
+It declares a `sample` directive that expands the `H7LT2DSXX_l01_multiplex` decoder we have seen defined in [H7LT2DSXX_core.json]({{ site.github.repository_url }}/blob/master/example/H7LT2DSXX/H7LT2DSXX_core.json).

 >```json
 {